 As many of you know, my externship this semester is with adults.
 Since my week one update, I’ve grown to really enjoy my patients.

 So so so many of my patients have dementia.
 I’ve been hearing a lot about making memory & orientation books, but had difficulty finding templates, ideas, and examples online.
 So of course, I made my own!
-You can see it here.
+You can download it for FREE at the bottom of this post.
 Hopefully this helps inspire some of you who work with adults.

 How To Make A Memory And/Or Orientation Book: